Stanley Jasewicz Obituary - Dolgeville, NY | Legacy Remembers

-Stanley Jasewicz's passing at the age of 81 on Thursday, November 26, 2020 has been publicly announced by Miller-Plonka Funeral Home, Inc. in Dolgeville, NY .
+Stanley Jasewicz's passing at the age of 81 on Thursday, November 26, 2020 has been publicly announced by Roberts Funeral Home in Dolgeville, NY .

 Legacy invites you to offer condolences and share memories of Stanley in the Guest Book below.

-The most recent obituary and service information is available at the Miller-Plonka Funeral Home, Inc. website.
+The most recent obituary and service information is available at the Roberts Funeral Home website.

 Legacy.com reports daily on death announcements in local communities nationwide.
 Visit our funeral home directory